 The Appreciative Heart: Gratitude, Cortisol, and Cardiac Function

 McCraty and colleagues found that participants who felt and expressed genuine gratitude showed substantial decreases in cortisol — the primary stress hormone — compared to control conditions.
 Participants were also more resilient to emotional setbacks and showed improved cardiac function.
-People with high gratitude scores were more stable physiologically in response to stressors they could not control — their heart rate variability remained more regulated, and their stress-recovery time was measurably shorter.
+People with high gratitude scores were more stable physiologically in response to stressors — their heart rate variability remained more regulated, and their stress-recovery time was measurably shorter.

 Scripture Described This Three Thousand Years Before Neuroscience Had the Tools to Measure It